Published · Updated ·

 We looked at the top AI detectors that could realistically replace Originality.ai, whether you need similar accuracy at a lower price, a free option for occasional checks, or a completely different approach to the problem.
 Some of these tools trade strictness for fewer false positives.
 Others give you unlimited scanning without spending a dime.
 And one option on this list flips the script entirely.

 Winston AI matches Originality.ai's premium positioning with its Essential plan at $18/month ($12/month billed annually).
 It claims 99.98% accuracy based on a published 10,000-text benchmark dataset, which is more transparent than most competitors.
-A CaptainWords analysis found 75% precision on human content, meaning it still over-flags, but generally less aggressively than Originality.ai.
+Independent 2026 testing puts its real-world accuracy lower (roughly the high 80s to low 90s, with single-digit to low-double-digit false positives), so it still over-flags, but generally less aggressively than Originality.ai.
 The enterprise features (team dashboards, HUMN-1 certification, bulk scanning) make it a strong option for organizations.

-GPTZero is the most recognized free option.
-Its free tier gives you 10,000 words per month with 5 advanced scans.
-The Scribbr test found 52% overall accuracy, below the 60% average across all tools tested and far below Originality.ai's 76%.
+GPTZero is the most recognized free option, with more than 19 million registered users and a June 2026 acquisition by Superhuman behind it.
+Its free tier gives you 10,000 words per month.
+The Scribbr test found 52% overall accuracy, below the average across all tools tested and far below Originality.ai's 76%.
 But if you're doing quick checks and don't need Originality.ai-level rigor, the price (free) can't be beaten.
 Paid plans start at $14.99/month for 150,000 words.

 ZeroGPT is the zero-commitment option.
 Unlimited free scans (15,000 characters per scan), no account required.
 The catch?
-A DecEptioner controlled study found only 73.8% accuracy with a 20.51% false positive rate.
-A Phrasly study of 37,874 pre-ChatGPT human essays found ZeroGPT flagged 26.4% as AI-generated.
-It once flagged the U.S. Constitution as 92% AI-generated.
+Independent testing has put its false-positive rate around 20.5%, meaning roughly one in five human passages gets wrongly flagged.
+It has famously flagged the U.S. Constitution as heavily AI-generated.
 Treat it as a directional signal, not a final answer.

-[Turnitin](/blog/turnitin-ai-detection-guide) remains the institutional standard.
+Turnitin remains the institutional standard.
 Its CPO has publicly admitted catching about 85% of AI writing with a 1-4% false positive rate, making it the most honest about its limitations.
 It's not available individually (institutional pricing runs roughly $3-7 per student per year), but if your school has it, its LMS integration and sentence-level reporting are unmatched.
-Worth noting: over a dozen universities (including Vanderbilt, Yale, and Johns Hopkins) have disabled Turnitin's AI detection due to false positive concerns.
+Worth noting: dozens of universities (including Vanderbilt, Northwestern, and Johns Hopkins) have disabled Turnitin's AI detection due to false positive concerns.

 Head-to-Head Comparison

 The gap between "Claimed Accuracy" and "Independent Testing" tells the real story.
 Originality.ai's 76% Scribbr score is the best of any publicly benchmarked tool, but it's still a far cry from the ~99% they advertise.
 Every detector inflates its marketing numbers.
 The independent testing column shows what you're actually getting.
-Notice that the tools with the lowest false positive rates (Copyleaks at 1-2%, Turnitin at 1-4%) tend to sacrifice some detection sensitivity.
+Notice that the tools that emphasize low false positives (Copyleaks and Turnitin) tend to sacrifice some detection sensitivity.
 That tradeoff is worth it for anyone who's been burned by Originality.ai's over-flagging.

 DetectorClaimed AccuracyIndependent TestingFalse Positive RatePriceBest For